Air, surface water and groundwater monitoring are conducted on a regular basis to ensure that the landfill infrastructure functions properly.

 Air quality monitoring at Freshkills Park is done on a daily, monthly, quarterly, and yearly basis depending on the contaminant being monitored.
 Among the compounds monitored are methane, carbon monoxide, particulate matter and sulfur dioxide.
 Approximately 57 possible emissions points associated with landfill infrastructure and operations are monitored.

-All of the air quality monitoring done at Freshkills Park is reviewed by NYSDEC which enforces standards set out in the federal Clean Air Act.
+All of the air quality monitoring done at Freshkills Park is reviewed by NYSDEC, the agency responsible for enforcing standards set out in the federal Clean Air Act.
 The Clean Air Act requires each state to meet the National Ambient Air Quality Standards (NAAQS), which establishes the maximum amount of six contaminants (Carbon Monoxide, Lead, Ozone, Nitrogen Dioxide, Particulate Matter, and Sulfur Dioxide) allowed in the air.